- Our Practice

 Weight loss surgery is an option for some people who have exhausted other solutions such as dieting and exercise and are at risk of developing or have already developed obesity related health conditions.

-At North Queensland Obesity Surgery Centre we perform three procedures.
+At North Queensland Obesity Surgery Centre we perform multiple procedures.

 Restrictive weight-loss surgery works by reducing the amount of food consumed at one time.
 It does not interfere with the normal digestion of food.
 The theory is simple, when you feel full, you are likely to stop eating and therefore, consume less food and calories.